-Revision Breast Surgery is a catch-all term that is used to describe a procedure performed on a breast that has previously had surgery.
+Revision Breast Surgery in Toronto is a catch-all term that is used to describe a procedure performed on a breast that has previously had surgery.
 There are a number of reasons that someone may choose to undergo breast revision surgery but they generally fall into two categories:

 - To correct changes that have occurred since a procedure that you were initially happy with.
-These changes may include problems such as sagging, rippling, capsular contracture and breast implant rupture.
+These changes may include problems such as sagging, rippling, capsular contracture, and breast implant rupture.

 Breast Revision Surgery can often be complex, which is why many cosmetic surgeons will not perform it.
 It is also why it is important to choose a surgeon with experience and a history of great outcomes, like Toronto Plastic Surgeon Dr. Mathew Plant.